Internal Analysis: Every strategy should start with one

 Before undertaking an internal analysis, you'll need to decide which tool(s) you'd like to use to conduct the analysis.
 Many tools and frameworks exist and each is valuable for a certain purpose.
 To help you choose the right tool, we've compiled a list of some popular and effective internal analysis tools with a description of each below.

 The Gap Analysis is an internal evaluation tool which allows organizations to identify performance deficiencies.
-A Gap Analysisis the process of comparing your current state to your desired future state, then creating a series of actions that will bridge the identified gap.
+A Gap Analysis is the process of comparing your current state to your desired future state, identifying and understanding the gaps that exist between the two states, and then creating a series of actions that will bridge the identified gaps.
 This is important because it helps management identify if they're organization is performing to its potential and if not, why it is not performing to its potential.
 This helps to identify flaws in resource allocation, planning, production etc.

-While other internal analysis tools, such as SWOT analysis are a more comprehensive study of the internal environment, GAP analysis can be very simple and targeted towards fine-tuning one process.
+While other internal analysis tools, such as SWOT analysis are a more comprehensive study of the internal environment, GAP analysis can be very targeted towards fine-tuning one process.